TechxArtisanStudio/Openterface_QT/README.md

+# 🚨 Last Chance Alert! 🚨
+Back us now on [Crowd Supply](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm) to get the Openterface Mini-KVM **at a wallet-friendly price** of $79 - $99 before the campaign ends on **June 13, 2024, at 4:59 PM PDT**.
+Post-campaign prices are likely to increase as the product matures.
+Don’t miss out – act now!

 # Welcome to Openterface Mini-KVM QT version (Work In Progress)

 > This is a preview version of the source code and presently, it does not support all the features found in the macOS version.
 We are in the process of optimizing the code and refining the building methods.
 Your feedback is invaluable to us.
 If you have any suggestions or recommendations, feel free to reach out to the project team via email.
 Alternatively, you can join our [Discord channel](https://discord.gg/sFTJD6a3R8) for direct discussions.